This is the Trace Id: 821ff547be038a78fa82e43a2d73f544

 In machine learning, neural networks are used for learning and modeling complex, volatile inputs and outputs, inferring unseen relationships, and making predictions without data distribution restrictions.
 Neural network models are the foundation for many deep learning applications, such as computer vision and natural language processing, which can help support fraud protection, facial recognition, or autonomous vehicles.

 Most businesses rely on forecasting to inform business decisions, sales strategies, financial policies, and resource utilization.
 But the limitations of traditional forecasting often make it difficult to predict complex, dynamic processes with multiple and often hidden underlying factors, such as stock market prices.
-Deep learning neural network models help expose complex nonlinear relationships and model unseen factors so that businesses can develop accurate forecasts for most business activities.
+Deep learning neural network models help expose complex nonlinear relationships and unseen factors so that businesses can develop more accurate forecasts.

 Common neural networks